Theo Robinson: Southend United

 Robinson returned to EFL League One when he joined Southend United for an undisclosed fee on a two-and-a-half-year contract on 31 January 2017.
 Manager Phil Brown had rejected the chance to sign Robinson the previous summer after the player had a trial at the club, and admitted he had made a mistake in doing so.
 He made 18 appearances in the second half of the 2016–17 season and signed a one-year contract extension in August 2017.
-However he made just two league starts in the first half of the 2017–18 season and rejected the chance to join Colchester United on loan in January after his preferred option of Lincoln City were rebuffed by chairman Ron Martin.
+However, he made just two league starts in the first half of the 2017–18 season and rejected the chance to join Colchester United on loan in January after his preferred option of Lincoln City were rebuffed by chairman Ron Martin.
 He was instead restored to the first-team at Roots Hall by new manager Chris Powell, and scored a hat-trick in a 4–0 win over Milton Keynes Dons on 21 April to earn himself a place on the EFL team of the week.
 He was nominated for that month's PFA Fan's Player Of The Month award.

 Robinson began the 2018–19 season on the bench, though did score three goals in his five starts by the start of October.
 He went on to make 13 league starts and 11 substitute appearances in the first half of the campaign, scoring four goals.
 On 31 January, he joined EFL League Two side Swindon Town on loan until the end of the 2018–19 season.
 He went on to score seven goals in 16 games for the "Robins", helping to relegate Notts County with a brace at the County Ground on the final day of the season.
-Swindon manager Richie Wellens was reportedly keen to sign him on a permanent basis once the loan spell came to an end.
+Swindon manager Richie Wellens was reportedly keen to sign him permanently once the loan spell came to an end.

 On 29 August 2019, Robinson joined League Two side Colchester United on loan until January 2020.
 He scored his first goal for "U's" in their 3–2 EFL Trophy win against Gillingham on 3 September.
 After a relatively successful start to the campaign for Robinson, the loan deal was extended until the end of the 2019–20 season on 14 January.
 On 11 February, he scored his 100th Football League goal in a 3–2 defeat at Grimsby Town.
 He had scored 12 goals in 36 games by the time the 2019–20 season was ended early in March due to the COVID-19 pandemic in England; Southend would be relegated after the table was concluded on a points per game basis.
 He returned to Colchester to play in the play-off semi-finals, which ended in a 3–2 aggregate defeat to Exeter City.
 He scored at a rate of one every 157 minutes during his loan spell, a statistic bettered only by Eoin Doyle in League Two.
 He confirmed his departure from Southend in June 2020.